-Configure the Azure Active Directory B2C provider (Preview)
+Configure the Azure Active Directory B2C provider (using interface in preview)

 [This article is pre-release documentation and is subject to change.]